Albin78/SQL_Projects/README.md

 - SQL
 - MySQL

-The Dataset and Code available in next file
+The Dataset layoffs.csv and the query used for analysis are available